Subaru-PFS/ics_doc/SSN-00028/index.rst

     one DHCP server on a network, and this should be set (but could work without this configuration).

-Following configurations SHOULD be included when PXE/TFTP is required for operation, such as SpS/BEE.
-These configurations MAY be added as a separated configuration file at the top level directory in the `ics_dnsmasq` repository.

-- `dhcp-option-force=xxx`
-- `dhcp-boot=tag:pxe,pxelinux.0`
-- `enable-tftp`
-- `tftp-root=/xxx`
-- `tftp-secure`

 Site specific dnsmasq configurations
 ======